arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 - Power supplies are one of the most popular and most needed electronic testing equipment.
 Check out more about them in [this](https://www.bkprecision.com/support/downloads/power-supply-guide.html) guide from BK Precision®.
+- LiPo batteries are everywhere.
+Check out [this](https://rogershobbycenter.com/lipoguide) guide from Roger's Hobby Center to learn more about LiPo batteries.